 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

-I am intrigued by the challenge to make sense of quantum theory.
-In this video for "University of the Netherlands", I explain why this is such a fascinating challenge and outline the types of reactions to it that have been proposed:
+I try to make sense of quantum theory.
+In this video for "University of the Netherlands", I explain why this is such a challenge and outline the types of reactions to it that have been proposed:

-In addition, the significance of symmetries and symmetry breaking in physics have intrigued me, in particular how symmetries connect to questions of identity among physical states (here) and what it actually means for different types of symmetries to be spontaneously broken (here, here).
+I have also worked on the significance of symmetries and symmetry breaking in physics, in particular how symmetries connect to questions of identity among physical states (here) and what it actually means for different types of symmetries to be spontaneously broken (here, here).
 I was guest editor of a special section on philosophical perspectives on particle physics after the Higgs discovery in Studies in History and Philosophy of Modern Physics, together with Dennis Lehmkuhl, see here.

-In the last few years I have become active in the philosophy of technology.
-I have worked on challenges posed by advanced AI systems, when it comes to liberal democracy and scientific progress.
+I am very concerned about what the transition to a world with advanced AI systems will be like for us.
+I have collaborated with Maarten Boudry on the question of whether advanced AI will be shaped by natural selection, with Jonathan Symons on how academic norms can be further developed if and when AI systems become superhuman in even more respects, and I have reflected on the challenge of developing advanced AI in ways compatible with liberal democracy.
 Together with Jonathan Symons I have developed an argument as to why sustainability is at best of limited help as an investment criterion for safeguarding the future.
 Elsewhere we point out a tension between global energy justice and local democracy.
 Together with Maarten Boudry I have developed a new argument as to why nuclear energy use can be ethically mandated in the light of climate change.
 At my own university and at LMU Munich I have given courses and talks (e.g. here) on "existential risks", i.e. risks that threaten the extinction of humanity itself.
 Together with Emilie Aebischer I reviewed Toby Ord's book "The Precipice" on existential risks.

 Between 2016 and 2019 I was working on a research project "Epistemology of the Multiverse", funded by the Netherlands Organization for Scientific Research (NWO) through a Veni grant.
 The project explored the prospects for empirically testing theories according to which the laws of nature and the constants vary across space-time or even across universes that together form a "multiverse."
-A systematic overview of my thoughts and reflections on these topics can be found in my book "Multiverse Theories: A Philosophical Perspective", which has recently appeared with Cambridge University Press, seehere for an associated blog post.
+A systematic overview of my thoughts and reflections on these topics can be found in my book "Multiverse Theories: A Philosophical Perspective", see here for an associated blog post.
 Easily accessible introductions to the themes of the projects can be found here and here.
 Often a "fine-tuning" for life of the laws and constants of nature is claimed to provide evidence that we live in a multiverse.
 I give an overview of that debate in my article on "Fine-tuning" for the Stanford Encyclopedia of Philosophy.
+Together with Sylvia Wenmackers I have recently applied some of the lessons of those discussions in a call for humility regarding the future of life in our universe.

 Some of my work on quantum theory has a direct bearing on questions with a general relevance to philosophy of science, in particular concerning the nature of objective probabiliy and causation (here).
 Together with Koray Karaca and theoretical physicist Robert Harlander I wrote a paper on the notion "ad hoc hypothesis" and its application to methodological issues concerning the Higgs mechanism, in particular the violation of "naturalness" (here).